Portal-analytics/morning-challenges/day-2/readme.md

 Fucking make sales, you bitch.

 Create a program that generates a gif that displays those words one at a time, in order, for half a second each.
 Running `node main.js` should generate this gif.
 If arguments are suppied (ex: `node main.js "Portal Analytics Rocks!"`, generate a gif with those words.
+The gif should be saved as "message.gif" in the `day-2` directory.

 ## Answer submission